sonyapat/journaling-desktop-app/README.md

 # journaling-desktop-app
-This desktop journal is a personal project built in Java to track private thoughts and reflect on growth.
+This personal project built in Java is a journal to track private thoughts and reflect on growth.
 It features secure user authentication and persistent storage, and is designed to be accessible only locally on the developer’s machine, ensuring entries remain private and fully under the developer's control.
 ---